 Division of Finance

 Sedgwick County is committed to prudent use of taxpayers’ money.
 Fulfilling this commitment is primarily the responsibility of the Finance Division.
 The employees of the Finance Division are accountable for all aspects of the County’s financial management, with the exception of property tax administration, which is done through the collaborative efforts of the County Appraiser, County Clerk, and County Treasurer.
-To fulfill its responsibilities, the Finance Division has a staff of 37 public servants organized in four departments: accounting, budget, purchasing, and CFO office.
-The CFO office includes the administration of the Finance Division, economic development, tax system administration, internal audit, and risk management.
+To fulfill its responsibilities, the Finance Division has a staff of 45 public servants organized into five departments: accounting, budget, purchasing, risk management and CFO office.
+The CFO office includes the administration of the Finance Division, economic development, tax system administration, and internal audit.

 Long-Range Financial Forecast